 17 South Africa: Stephen Burgess

 The Global Non-Proliferation Regime

-Harsh V. Pant is Reader in International Relations at King’s College London in the department of Defence Studies.
-He is also an associate with the King’s Centre for Science and Security Studies and affiliate with the King’s India Institute.
+Harsh V. Pant is a Reader in International Relations at King’s College London in the Department of Defence Studies.
+He is also an Associate with the King’s Centre for Science and Security Studies and an Affiliate with the King’s India Institute.
 His current research is focused on Asian security issues.
-His most recent books include Contemporary Debates in Indian Foreign and Security Policy (Palgrave Macmillan), The China Syndrome (HarperCollins), and The US-India Nuclear Pact: Policy, Process, and Great Power Politics (Oxford University Press).
+His most recent books include Contemporary Debates in Indian Foreign and Security Policy (Palgrave Macmillan), The China Syndrome (HarperCollins), and The US—India Nuclear Pact: Policy, Process, and Great Power Politics (Oxford University Press).